The American Friends of Herculaneum

 The AFoH Board proudly supports annually graduate and undergraduate research fellowships.

-The AFoH are proud contributors to the forthcoming film by Jon Dunham of La Roma Films, a documentary about the next-generation technology being applied to the Herculaneum Papyri.
+The AFoH proudly contributed seed-grant to the forthcoming film by Jon Dunham of La Roma Films, a documentary about the next-generation technology being applied to the Herculaneum Papyri.

 Why join the American Friends?